u201112787/bcglobantchallenge/README.md

 - **`config.py`**: Configuration file where the credentials for connecting to the PostgreSQL database and the AWS S3 access keys are set.
 - **`requirements.txt`**: File that contains the dependencies needed for the project
 - **`Dockerfile`**: Contains the instructions to build a Docker image to run the Flask application in a container.
-- **`docker-compose.yml`** (opcional): A file that configures multiple containers and simplifies running the project using Docker Compose.
+- **`docker-compose.yml`** (optional): A file that configures multiple containers and simplifies running the project using Docker Compose.

 ## Usage